Wiarton Hospital

 Wiarton Hospital (previously the Bruce Peninsula and District Red Cross Memorial Hospital) is 22-bed rural hospital in Wiarton, Ontario that was opened by the Canadian Red Cross in 1949.
 The hospital replaced the Wiarton Red Cross Outpost.

-The original structure was replaced in 1994, and is currently operated by Grey Bruce Health Services.
+The original structure was replaced in 1994, and is currently operated by Bright Shores Health System.

 History and background

 In the aftermath of World War I, the Canadian Red Cross began health programs in Ontario, with the initial activities starting in 1922 with the opening of the Wilberforce Red Cross Outpost, and the Wiarton Red Cross Outpost opening subsequent to that.
 After the opening of the health post, the Wiarton community petitioned the Red Cross directors to upgrade it into a full hospital in 1924, 1936, and 1943 but the directors decline, worried that opening a hospital would upset local private hospitals.
 In 1944, the community started a fourth lobbying campaign for a hospital; the campaign took five years, but was successful with the Red Cross and the Ontario provincial government funding the hospital's construction.

 The construction of Wiarton hospital was departure from the Red Cross' typical approach, until 1949 they had only ever provided health services in existing structures.
 The hospital opened on the 6th October 1949, formally called the Bruce Peninsula and District Red Cross Memorial Hospital with the official opening undertaken by local politician Russell Temple Kelley.

 In 1967 the hospital was run by a ten-person board.
 As of 1974, the it was governed by a sixteen-person board, which included Irene Akiwenzie, Ab Cordingly, Dan Davidson, Harvey Forbes, Bernice Limpert, Irene McLaughlin, Ken McNay M.D., Jim Rae, Marie Simmie, Carl H. Whicher and Peter Walker who was the Chief Executive Officer at the time.

 The design of Wiarton Hospital was replicated by the Red Cross in Bancroft, Burk's Falls and Nipigon, and a larger 27-bed hospital was opened in Huntsville.